AdithyaYelloju/Happy-House-97.9/README.md

 You can use this https://smiledetect.herokuapp.com/

 Homepage offers 2 way to give your image 1.
 Upload image and 2.
-Take image using your webcam
+Take image using your webcam You can see how to use it in : https://youtu.be/Zb6BFsJjr6o

 Visit the website and check yourself smilling or not...!